galaxyproject/planemo/docs/appliance.rst

 -----------------------
 The following sections will desribe how to launch the appliance using various platforms.

-Launching the Appliance (with VirtualBox - OVA)
+Launching the Appliance (VirtualBox - OVA)
 ================================================

 The VirtualBox OVA variant of the planemo appliance comes preconfigured with